VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 Now, let us consider the impact of a chemical gradient between the helium-burning core and the envelope as an additional stabilizing force.
 This will reduce the size of the overshooting region and maybe help to prevent the core from growing into the unstable region.
-In MESA while modeling overshooting, one can account for a stabilizing composition gradient in the calculations using the Brunt-Vaisala frequency (or buoyancy frequency), which is a measure of the stability of a fluid to vertical displacement as present in overshooting regions.
+In MESA while modeling overshooting, one can account for a stabilizing composition gradient in the calculations using different parameters.
+For instance, one could use the Ledoux criterion and semi-convective mixing or the Brunt-Väisälä  frequency (or buoyancy frequency), which is a measure of the stability of a fluid to vertical displacement as present in overshooting regions.
+For more information on different physical processes that can impact mixing regions, you can check out the MESA documentation.
+In this section, we will consider limiting the overshooting to regions where the Brunt-Väisälä frequency is low.

+The Brunt is the frequency of buoyant oscillations.
+In convective regions, formally the Brunt is 0/negative (perturbations cause motion or growth rather than oscillation).
+One can think of this as analogous to a taut guitar string. in some sense higher Brunt means a more rigid (less convective) structure.
+Another way to think about this is to compare the buoyant frequency to the convective overturn frequency.
+The longer the buoyant frequency, the more likely that activity from the convective region can penetrate and mix with material just outside the convective boundary.
+The faster the buoyant frequency, the quicker the fluid can respond and stay stably stratified.
+By limiting the Brunt, one imposes that overshooting shouldn’t be present in regions where a perturbation will vibrate quickly rather than churn.

-To turned on the frequency in MESA use the following lines in your *controls* section of you *inlist_extra*:
+To turn on the frequency in MESA use the following lines in your *controls* section of your *inlist_extra*:

 ```
    calculate_Brunt_B = .true.